LIFE INSURANCE FAQ

 Do I need to take an exam?

 No!
-There are companies that will issue policies without exams, but you pay for it.
-You’ve taken away a little bit of that peace of mind that full underwriting gives and the rates are subsequently higher.
-It’s worth noting that even though you can skip the exam, they will still retain the right to review your medical records.
-That said, if you are young and want it quick and easy, prices really aren’t that high until reach age 35-40.
+There are companies that will issue policies without exams.
+Some will issue up to $2.5 million without an exam.
+It’s worth noting that even though you can skip the exam, they will still retain the right to review your medical records and today they have access to databases that provide information even you may have forgotten.
+That said, if you are exceptionally healthy and want it quick and easy, prices can be comparable to fully underwritten policies.

 Is there a waiting period before life insurance becomes effective?